xanderhub/nice-recording-pr-template/pull_request_template.md

 ## Check best practices:

 - [ ] 👯 No code duplications - DRY principle
-- [ ] 🏯 No multiple nested conditions
+- [ ] 🏯 No multiple nested conditions or loops
-- [ ] ☝️ Functions / classes / modules have single responsibility
+- [ ] ☝️ Functions / classes / modules have single responsibility (SRP)
 - [ ] 🔤 Names of variables / methods / classes are descriptive enough
 - [ ] 📜 Classes / methods / functions are not too long
 - [ ] 📏 Parameter list of functions / methods / constructors is short (4 max)
 - [ ] 🎨 Single style of formatting is preserved.
 Same naming convention applied in the whole project
-- [ ] 🔮 No magic values used in code
+- [ ] 🔮 No magic values used in code (numbers, strings)
-- [ ] 🔗 No hard coupling in code
 - [ ] 📖 Code is readable and concise
 - [ ] ⚠️ Errors are properly handled
 - [ ] 🙅 No needed to check all above for this PR